Privacy and Cookies Policy

 We understand that your privacy is vitally important.
 We respect and value the privacy of everyone who visits our website and will only collect and use information in ways that are useful to you and are consistent with your rights and our obligations under the law.

 This Policy applies to our use of all data we collect in relation to your use of our website.
 Please read this Policy carefully and ensure that you understand it.
-Your acceptance of this Privacy and Cookies Policy is deemed to occur upon your first use of our website.
-If you do not accept and agree with this Policy, you must stop using our website.
+By continuing to use this website, you confirm that you have read and understood our Privacy and Cookies Policy, including how we collect, use and protect your personal data in accordance with the applicable Privacy Regulations.

 Definitions